makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 For the signaling process, we want to improve accessibility and guidelines to make this process simple and easy for governance participants to use effectively.

+For the MIPs process we intend to make sure that MIP maintenance work is performed regularly by MIP Editors.

 We've also noticed some opportunities for improvement in time management and prioritization within GovAlpha, and we will be making an effort to make improvements here as well.
 Our aim is to ensure that our time is spent effectively and that deliverables are met consistently and with high quality.

 ### Team Membership